 *I have noted and linked the paint to the colors we used in our room in case you want those exact matches.

 **Ralph Lauren faux glaze can be tinted for you at the store/pre-tinted/pre-mixed.
 You can also buy the clear glaze in Ralph Lauren’s brand, which will require mixing at home.
 Behr faux glaze will be mixed with the paint color of your choice at home.
-For Behr’s glaze, the proportion is 1 quart paint: 1 gallon glaze.
+For Behr’s glaze, the proportion is 1-quart paint: 1-gallon glaze.

-In our room, we chose Vermont Cream by Behr.
+In our room, we chose Vermont Cream by Behr in eggshell sheen.
 It’s a light khaki/off-white color.
-We used an eggshell sheen.
 Ralph Lauren suggests using semi-gloss as the base coat, so choose whichever you prefer.

 Example: In a room measuring 9′ x 10′:

 9′ wall = 108″ / 36″ = 3 panels

 10′ wall = 120″ / 24″ = 5 panels OR 120″ / 30″ = 4 panels